Skip to main content

 With a dream of making a change in his small town, Huff came to UK to make his dreams reality, despite his hesitations.

 “My hometown has some of the highest poverty rates in the nation, and some of the worst health conditions in the nation,” Huff said.
 “My inspiration for coming to college was making a change for the place I call home.
-After graduation, I want to attend law school and I want to return to my community and
+After graduation, I want to attend law school and I want to return to my

 By Lindsey Piercy